 What are Mavic drones?

 DJI began a successful series of folding quadcopters when they launched the DJI Mavic Pro in 2016.
 These are smaller drones, able to fit into water bottle holders when folded for transport, but they continue to offer some of the best flight features for consumer drones today.
-Fully stabilized, 3-axis camera gimbals ensure smooth capture of at least 2.7K, but mostly 4K video, and the higher-end Mavic drones offer OcuSync 2.0 with 6.2 mile range.
+Fully stabilized, 3-axis camera gimbals ensure smooth capture of at least 2.7K, but mostly 4K video, and the higher-end Mavic drones offer OcuSync 3.0 with over 7 miles of range.